PhilippeChepy/platform/doc/Upgrade-Kubernetes-ControlPlane.md

 4. Stop the API-server service on an instance:
     - Move to the `artifacts` directory
     - Connect to the instance (`ssh -i id_ed25519 ubuntu@89.145.161.16`)
-    - Stop the kube-vault-agent service (`sudo systemctl stop kube-vault-agent`)
-    - Stop the kube-apiserver service (`sudo systemctl stop kube-apiserver`)
+    - Stop the nginx service (`sudo systemctl stop nginx`)
     - Disconnect (`exit` or `logout`)
 5. Ensure the apiserver traffic is now handled by another node:
     - Move to the `artifacts` directory
     - Run `export KUBECONFIG=./admin.kubeconfig`
-    - Run `kubectl get nodes` until there is no errors (should be less than 10s after starting to stop the kube-apiserver service)
+    - Run `kubectl get nodes` to ensure the api server is still available from the failover node
 6. With `exo` CLI, or by other means, delete the instance.
     ```bash
     exo compute instance delete paas-staging-kubernetes-4976a-iznkw